-US Equity: During fiscal year 2020, the Trust added three active manager accounts and terminated one passive account.
-At the end of the fiscal year, this asset class had 18 active US equity managers, one of which manages two separate accounts, and one US equity index manager managing two products.
-Approximately 70% of the Trust's US equity portfolio was actively managed at the end of the fiscal year.
+US Equity: During fiscal year 2021, the Trust terminated one active account and one passive account.
+At the end of the fiscal year, this asset class had 16 active US equity managers, one of which manages two separate accounts, and one US equity index manager managing one product.
+Approximately 62% of the Trust's US equity portfolio was actively managed at the end of the fiscal year.

-Non-US Equity: During fiscal year 2020, the Trust added two active manager accounts with new managers, and terminated two active manager accounts.
-The Trust ended fiscal year 2020 with 13 active non-US equity managers, two of which manage two separate accounts each and one of which manages three separate accounts, and one index manager, which manages three products in non-US equity.
+Non-US Equity: There were no additions or terminations to the Non-US equity manager accounts during the fiscal year.
+The Trust ended fiscal year 2021 with 13 active non-US equity managers, two of which manage two separate accounts each and one of which manages three separate accounts, and one index manager, which manages three products in non-US equity.
 Approximately 95% of the Trust's non-US equity allocation was actively managed.
-Additionally, for the currency overlay program, the Trust terminated one active manager, and employed two active managers at the end of the fiscal year.
+Additionally, for the currency overlay program, the Trust employed two active managers at the end of the fiscal year.

-US Fixed Income: During the fiscal year, the Trust added one active manager account, and terminated two active manager accounts.
+US Fixed Income: There were no additions or terminations to the US Fixed Income manager accounts during the fiscal year.
 At the end of the fiscal year, this asset class had 12 active/specialist managers, and 100% of the Trust's US fixed income allocation was actively managed.

-Non-US Fixed Income: There were no additions or terminations to the Non-US fixed income manager accounts during the fiscal year.
-At the end of the fiscal year, this asset class had five active managers, and 100% of the Trust's non-US fixed income allocation was actively managed.
+Global Fixed Income: There were no additions or terminations to the Global fixed income manager accounts during the fiscal year.
+At the end of the fiscal year, this asset class had five active managers, and 100% of the Trust's global fixed income allocation was actively managed.